The Vertical Logic of Hamiltonian Methods (Part 1): Summary and Conclusions

 Now the ten Clifford parameters $f_i$ (Eq.~\ref{eq_HamiltonioanMatrix}) of some Hamiltonian matrix of $sp(4,\mathbb{R})$, also of ${\bf S}$, can be written in vector form ${\bf x}=(f_0,f_1,\dots,f_9)^T$ and then Eq.~\ref{eq_Heisenberg} can be reformulated as~\cite{rdm_paper}: \begeq {\bf\dot x}_{i}={\cal F}_{ij}\,{\bf x}_{j}\,. \endeq Doing this one may recover the conventional relativistic ``tensor'' notation: The upper left $4\times 4$ sub-matrix of the $10\times 10$-matrix ${\cal F}$ is the electromagnetic field tensor~\cite{rdm_paper}.
 But the footprint of the ``spinorial phase space'', remains on this ``higher'' level, namely the specific form of ${\cal F}$ and the necessity to use two types of indices, i.e. to implement the signature of the Clifford algebra via the use of the so-called ``metric tensor''.
-The matrix ${\bf F}$ has full the dimension $10\times 10$, hence many more {\it possible} than actual terms compared to the matrix ${\bf F}$.
+The matrix ${\bf F}$ has the size $10\times 10$, hence many more {\it possible} than actual terms compared to the matrix ${\bf F}$.
 If an agent (``observer'') has direct access only to (even) moments of $\psi$, namely here ${\bf S}$ (or ${\bf x}$, respectively), she is lead to think that those variables are fundamental and that the form of ${\cal F}$, reflects some fundamental law of nature, while ``in reality'' all that is just statistics on a lower dimensional space in which no such laws exist.
 No doubt that such an agent might face some unexpected correlations, namely between moments of the variables in ${\bf x}$.

 The usual textbook presentation of physics does less than something to clarify the vertical logic of Hamiltonian methods that we tried to point out in this article; it does not even seem to acknowledge that any original Hamiltonian logic exists.
-But if one takes a closer look, it is everywhere.

 \begin{appendix}